johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 ![](./assets/EditFlow.jpg)

-In BodilessJS pages are laid out using the Flow Container.
+In BodilessJS pages can be laid out using the Flow Container.
 The Flow Container is a layout tool which uses css flexbox templates to form the skeleton of BodilessJS pages.
 Within the Flow Container, components can easily be moved around and resized.